 Another critical piece of information is the school and program’s accreditation status.
 “Verifying the college’s accreditation ensures that the institution has the seal of approval by the U.S. Department of Education,” Villagomez says.
 Attending a non-accredited college or program can negatively impact future opportunities such as employment and doctorate study.”

-Students entering an online master’s in education program should confirm that the institution has regional accreditation through a recognized accrediting body and programmatic accreditation through the Council for the Accreditation of Educator Preparation (CAEP).
+The best online master’s in education programs have regional accreditation through a recognized accrediting body and programmatic accreditation through the Council for the Accreditation of Educator Preparation (CAEP).

 Most of this information is available on a college’s website.
 Students can also learn more by contacting the school’s admissions office or participating in virtual or in-person open houses and information sessions.